-Student Account Balances: Cashiers will inform all students of low and negative balances each day.
+Cashiers will inform all students of low and negative account balances each day.
 Written negative balance reminders are sent home with students on a weekly basis.
-If necessary, the Director or Food and Nutrition Services or School and Nutrition Manager will make a courtesy phone call or mail negative balance reminders to the household.
-Parents may also receive low balance reminders through EZ School Pay to utilize this service.
+If necessary, the Director of Food and Nutrition Services or School and Nutrition Manager will make a courtesy phone call or mail negative balance reminders to the household.
+Parents may also receive low balance reminders through EZ School Pay (www.ezschoolpay.com).
+Payments for meal accounts do not need to be made through EZ School Pay to utilize this service.